apeeyush/Data-Analytics-Log-Manager/README.md

     rails server

-**To run rails console:**
+To run rails console:

     rails console

-### Configure Mailer (Optional):
+### Configure Mailer:

-To allow the rails application to send mails, update the /config/environments/development.rb or set environment variables `EMAIL` and `PASSWORD`.
+A user can use Log Manager only after confirming the account.
+Hence, configuring mailer is required to test it successfully.
+To allow the rails application to send mails, update the `/config/environments/development.rb` or set environment variables `EMAIL` and `PASSWORD`.

+One way to set it up in development environment it to add a file `config/initializers/app_env_vars.rb`.
+It's content should be:

+    ENV['EMAIL'] = 'replace_with_your_email'
+    ENV['PASSWORD'] = 'replace_with_your_password'

+It has been added to `.gitignore` so your password will not be committed accidentally.

 For more information, refer to [this](http://stackoverflow.com/a/13296207/2352321).

 Contributing
 --------